ege-del/sayfa_dev/README.md

 This project aims to create a platform to develop ranking algorithms for news i tried to maximize modularity to keep modifications easy

-I'm also hoping to share the database once the dev cycle settles

 currently it only keeps track of scientific news but its trivial to add new news targets.